 Pat Harris, Director and founder of BUSK

 BUSK has been established since February 1993.
 The main purpose was to change the law so that all children in the UK would be provided with a three point lap and diagonal safety belt when they travelled in a minibus or coach on the school run and on school trips.
 BUSK mounted a national high profile campaign, successfully changing seat belt legislation after four years of very hard and dedicated campaigning.
 But seat belts were not the only issue BUSK wanted to change.
-Many local authorities overcrowded school buses by up to 50% extra pupils than the carrying capacity did nothing to help drivers concentrate on the important task of driving safely on busy roads.
-This legalised overcrowding known as the ‘3 for 2’ rule and the fact that the only adult on board was often just a driver, were just some of the problems that helped to make school bus journeys unsafe.
+Many local authorities overcrowded school buses by up to 50% extra pupils than the carrying capacity which did nothing to help drivers concentrate on the important task of driving safely on busy roads.
+This legalised overcrowding known as the ‘3 for 2’ rule and the fact that the only adult on board was often just a driver, were just some of the problems that made school bus journeys unsafe.

 The name' BUSK' was made up from two words…’bus’ and ‘Usk’.
 Usk was a small market town in South Wales and Pat Harris lived just five miles outside the town on the edge of Wentwood National Park.
 Put together the name ‘BUSK’ was formed, ideally, because it also stood for Belt Up School Kids.
 During the first two years of campaigning, BUSK received thousands of letters from parents throughout the UK and even some from children, worried about their own safety and reports of bullying was also a serious problem.
 By now, BUSK was getting known around the world and linked up with other school bus safety groups in America and Australia.